3 cups White Wheator Buckwheat, quinoa and brown rice

 several pieces orange rindground

-Kutia is one of the main dishes on the Christmas Eve table in Ukraine.
-In the ancient Ukrainian tradition, kutia was the first thing served at the Sviat Vechir meal.
+Kutia/Kut’ya is one of the main dishes on the Christmas Eve table in Ukraine and Russia.
+Kutia was the first thing served at the Sviat Vechir meal.
 The hospodar (man of the house) would offer it to the frost and winds, and then take some to the livestock and the beehives.
 A spoonful would be tossed to the ceiling to predict how well the hives would do the following year.
 Then the family would all partake, taking a spoonful and passing it along.
 Some was set aside and left out for the departed.
 It is made with wheat, berries, honey or sugar, nuts, raisins, and poppy seeds.
-The pudding is also popular in Russia, Poland, and Belarus.
+The pudding is also popular in Poland and Belarus.

 How to Cook Kutia: